flowx-ai/docs-flowx/docs/building-blocks/process/active-process/process-instance/process-instance.md

 The engine takes care of going through the process steps defined and handles all the business logic on the process definition.

-The [**FLOWX.AI Engine**](../../../../platform-deep-dive/core-components/flowx-engine) is responsible for executing the steps in the process definition and handling all of the business logic.
+The [**FLOWX.AI Engine**](../../../../platform-deep-dive/core-components/flowx-engine) is responsible for executing the steps in the process definition and handling all the business logic.
 The token represents the current position in the process and moves from one node to the next based on the sequences and rules defined in the exclusive gateways.
 In the case of parallel gateways, child tokens are created and eventually merged back into the parent token.

 Kafka events are used for communication between FLOWX.AI components such as the engine and integrations/plugins.
 Each event type is associated with a Kafka topic to track and orchestrate the messages sent on Kafka.
 The engine updates the UI by sending messages through sockets.